2022 Year-End Physician Payment and Coverage Advocacy Highlights

 AMA, CPT Coding, RUC, and Medicare Payment Policies for Hematology-Specific Services

-ASH members attended the virtual American Medical Association (AMA) House of Delegate (HOD) meetings in June and November of 2021.
-ASH has two delegates, Dr. Chancellor Donald and Dr. Leonard Heffner, two alternate delegates, Dr. Lawrence Solberg and Dr. Kelsey Martin, as well as a delegate for the Resident and Fellow Section (RFS), Dr. Amar Kelkar.
-Two delegates, in addition to the RFS delegate, can attend each meeting, and vote on resolutions, which help to shape AMA policy positions.
-ASH also has representation in the AMA Women Physicians Section (WPS) by Dr. Margaret Ragni and Dr. Ariella Marshall.
+ASH members attended the American Medical Association (AMA) House of Delegate (HOD) meetings virtually in June 2022, and in person in November 2022.
+ASH has two delegates, Drs.
+Chancellor Donald and Amar Kelkar, and two alternate delegates, Drs.
+Kelsey Martin and Ellen Fraint.
+Two delegates can attend each meeting, and vote on resolutions, which help to shape AMA policy positions.
+ASH also has representation in the AMA Women Physicians Section (WPS) by Drs.
+Margaret Ragni and Ariella Marshall.

 ASH also remains active in the AMA Current Procedural Terminology (CPT) meetings and the AMA RVS Update Committee (RUC) meetings.
 Dr. Sam Silver represents ASH for both the CPT and RUC with Dr. Chancellor Donald serving as an alternate for the CPT and Dr. Jamile Shammo serving as an alternate for the RUC.